skellis46/finger-pointing-moon/case-for-support.md

 # Case for Support - Finger Pointing Moon

 ## The Research Problem and Questions

->detail the problem that _requires_ this research project to solve it (about 30% of CfS)
->Objectives and how they are important in solving the problem (give short list of reasons citing evidence)

 >You should describe clearly the research questions, issues or problems that you intend to address.
 What are the issues that you will be exploring in the course of your research?

-_Finger Pointing Moon_ is a research leadership project.
-Its aim is to address practice-research's fundamental, long-standing and most controversial epistemic question: **What can we know or understand differently as a consequence of practice-research?**[^sh] That is, what types of changes are made possible by practice-research and how might we recognise those changes?
-Any research process in any discipline demands adopting the most suitable methods to recognise change or difference in the materials (or data) of that discipline.
-When artist-scholars adopt or use practice-research methods it is therefore _implied_ that these methods are best able to reveal change and difference in the artistic materials and experiences that underpin the research process.
+All research processes in all disciplines involve adopting the most suitable methods to recognise change or difference in the materials or data of that discipline.
+When artist-scholars adopt or use practice-research methods it is therefore _implied_ but rarely stated that these methods are best able to reveal change and difference in the artistic materials and experiences that underpin the research process. _Finger Pointing Moon_ aims to address practice-research's fundamental, long-standing and most controversial epistemic question: **What can we know or understand differently as a consequence of practice-research?**[^sh] That is, what types of changes are made possible by practice-research and how might we recognise those changes?

+Practice-research is not a singular method but rather a broad approach to integrating creative practice into research/scholarly contexts.
+The approach has a common set of principles, while the underpinning practices are diverse, distinct and often singular or one-off entities.
+The approach is fundamentally first-person and involves self-critical reflection and analysis, and an often unstable or complex relationship to language and articulation.
+Given these characteristics it stands to reason that the diverse range of outcomes artist-scholars state as research _findings_ are often at best conceived _a priori_, or at worst simply made up. add here about thesis as quintessential example (from Australian guy)

+The early period of practice-research generated complex thinking and ideas about the epistemic underpinnings of creative practice[^under].
+This line of inquiry has fallen away or disappeared and it is not clear why.
+In more embodied creative practices (like dance, performance, live-art), the concept of _embodied knowledge_ has emerged as a form of epistemic proxy or red herring, as if to say, 'the body knows and _ipso facto_ practice-research generates knowledge'.
+But even if it is correct to suggest that the 'body knows' (whatever this might mean), such a statement sheds little if any light on understanding the effects of working with and through practice-research.
+An epistemic proxy does not solve the epistemic complexity of practice-research, and the problem of what can be understood differently as a result of practice-research is kept at arm's length.
+Therefore, the epistemic limits and possibilities of practice-research remain profoundly unclear.
+Without clarity, practice-research's development and value as a key approach to understanding our embodied lives and practices will be diminished.

 The research uses body-based practice-research as a lens through which to critically examine the diverse collection of methods that are variously known as practice-research, practice-led research, artistic research, practice-based research and practice-as-research.
 By _body-based_ I mean artistic-scholarly practices like dance and somatics where the body underpins both the practices and the development of new understandings.
 Such practices are predicated on movement, gesture, posture and stillness.
-I use body-based practice as a research lens because practices through the body represent an edge-case of the epistemic limits and possibilities of practice-research: they have a complex and often fraught relationship with language; many of the experiential nuances are not seen, but _felt_; they intersect with contested issues of embodiment and tacit awareness; and they have an equally contested relationship to disappearance, ephemerality and documentation.

-To address the overarching research aim I will use body-based practice-research as a type of case-study to examine and understand three underpinning epistemic problems in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the proxy; 2) The problem of what can and cannot be known; 3) The problem of generalisability.
-These three problems act as a methodological design or structure for the research.
+I will use body-based practice as a research lens because practices through the body represent an edge-case of the epistemic limits and possibilities of practice-research: they have a complex and often fraught relationship with language; many of the experiential nuances are not seen, but _felt_; they intersect with contested issues of embodiment and tacit awareness; and they have an equally contested relationship to disappearance, ephemerality and documentation.
+Body-based practice-research will function as a type of case-study through which to examine and understand three underpinning epistemic problems in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the proxy; 2) The problem of what can and cannot be known; 3) The problem of generalisability.
+These three problems sit under the overarching project aim to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_.
+The problems also act as a conceptual structure for the research design.

-### Overarching aim

-To address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_

 ### Three underpinning epistemic problems in practice-research